splunk/public-o11y-docs/gdi/opentelemetry/components/receiver-creator-receiver.rst

 .. meta::
       :description: Use the receiver creator to create receivers at runtime in the OpenTelemetry Collector based on rules.
 Read on to learn how to configure the component.

-The receiver creator receiver allows the Splunk Distribution of the OpenTelemetry Collector to create new receivers at runtime based on configured rules and observer extensions.
+Use the Receiver creator receiver with the Splunk Distribution of the OpenTelemetry Collector to create new receivers at runtime based on configured rules and observer extensions.
 The supported pipeline types are ``metrics``, ``traces``, and ``logs``.
 See :ref:`otel-data-processing` for more information.

-You can use any of the following observer extensions as listeners for the receiver creator:
+You can use any of the following observer extensions as listeners for the Receiver creator:

 - ``docker_observer``: Detects and reports running container endpoints through the Docker API.
 - ``ecs_task_observer``: Detects and reports container endpoints for running ECS tasks.